sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 _(approx. 1 page)_

-I will be using DeepAR Forecasting Algorithm
+First we need to convert the data form wide table format to tall table format.
+Then I will be using DeepAR Forecasting Algorithm to forecast the nex 14-day view for both cases and deaths by

 -----------

 **Before submitting your proposal, ask yourself. . .**
 - Does the proposal you have written follow a well-organized structure similar to that of the project template?
 - Is each section (particularly **Solution Statement** and **Project Design**) written in a clear, concise and specific fashion?
 Are there any ambiguous terms or phrases that need clarification?
 - Would the intended audience of your project be able to understand your proposal?